jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less.
+To free us from the expectations of others, to give us back to ourselves... there lies the great, singular power of self-respect.
-- Marie Curie
+- Joan Didion

-Updated on: [9/27/2023]
+Updated on: [9/28/2023]
 <!-- #quoteEnd -->
 </pre>